Period integrals of hypersurfaces via tropical geometry: Construction of sphere cycles

 \section{Construction of sphere cycles}

 In this section, we construct the sphere cycle $C_t^w$ $\lb w \in W \rb$ in \pref{sc:main} by using the technique in \cite[Section 5.2]{MR4194298}.
-We work under the same assumptions and use the same notations as in \pref{sc:main}.
-Recall that the period of the Poincar\'{e} residue $\Omega_t^{l, v}$ of $\omega_t^{l, v}$ is given by
+There are also similar or related constructions in \cite{MR2240909, MR2529936, MR2871160, MR3228454, MR3948684}.
+Following \cite{MR4194298}, we construct the cycle $C_t^w$ by sliding the cycle that arises as the positive real locus of $\tilde{Z}_t^w$ to the purely imaginary direction and modifying it to an actual cycle in $Z_t$ by a small perturbation $\delta_t$.
+The slide is given by \eqref{eq:Phi}, and the perturbation $\delta_t$ is made in \pref{pr:delta}.
+The period of the Poincar\'{e} residue $\Omega_t^{l, v}$ of $\omega_t^{l, v}$ is given by

-for any $d$-cycle $C \subset Z_t$, where $T(C)$ denotes a tube over the cycle $C$ (the boundary of a small tubular neighborhood of $C$, which sits in $Y_\Sigma \setminus Z_t$).
-In order to compute period integrals over $C_t^w$, we will also construct a tube over $C_t^w$ in addition to $C_t^w$ itself.
+for any $d$-cycle $C \subset Z_t$, where $T(C)$ denotes a tube over the cycle $C$ (the boundary of a small tubular neighborhood of $C$, which sits in $Y_\Sigma \setminus Z_t$) (cf.~e.g.~\cite[Section 8]{MR0260733}).
+In order to compute period integrals over $C_t^w$, we will also construct a tube $T_t^w$ over $C_t^w$ in addition to $C_t^w$ itself in the same way as we construct $C_t^w$.
+We work under the same assumptions and use the same notation as in \pref{sc:main}.

 For $m \in A$, we set